FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 - - -
 ###Notes
 We want to ease the creation, the contributions and sharing of DDI very easy inside the FreeMedForms project.
 Some tools were tested but none was really efficient.
 The FreeDDIManager was created to answer to this need.
 We chose to write a hard-coded application instead of a webportal as all our applications are still hard-coded.
-There are roadmap to swich to a webapp design.
+There are _no__ roadmap to swich to a webapp design.
 Currently, FreeDDIManager is in beta stage.
 We already use it to create and update our drugs related datapack server.

 In a near future, we plan to include javascript inside DDI definition to allow users to access to any other database, to access patient data and interact with user.